AdamSwenson/ascsu-resolutions-web/README.md

 ## FAQ

 ### How do we update the title of the resolution once it's been created?
-Update the resolution in the folder and let the Secretary, Tracy, and Reem know
+Update the resolution in the folder and let the Secretary, Tracy, and Reem know.

+Please try not to delete the entire title before replacing it.
+If you need to replace the whole title, type in the new title at the end of the existing one and then backspace.
+Hopefully this extra precaution won't be necessary in the future.

 ### How do we update the cosponsors of the resolution once it's been created?
 Update the resolution in the folder and let the Secretary, Tracy, and Reem know